 The exterior of a DC generator is a yoke, and it is made of cast iron otherwise steel.
 It provides the mechanical strength required to carry the magnetic flux provided by the poles.

 This is mainly used to grip the field windings.
 Typically, these windings are wound on poles, and they are connected in series otherwise parallel by armature windings.
 Besides, the poles will not be welded to the joint by the welding method using a screw.

 #6.
 Pole Shoe:

 Pole shoes are mainly used to propagate magnetic flux otherwise used to prevent field coils from falling.

 The function of the commutator is similar to that of a rectifier which is used as a rectifier in converting AC voltage to DC voltage.
 Which is crossed by an armature brush.

-Which is made from a segment of copper, and each copper segment is protected from each other with the help of mica sheets.
+Which is made from a segment of copper, and each copper segment is protected from the others with the help of mica sheets.
 It is located on the shaft of the machine.

 Electrical connections can be ensured between the commuter as well as the external load circuit with the help of a brush.

 The working principle of a DC generator depends on Faraday’s law of electromagnetic induction.
 When a conductor is located in an unstable magnetic field, an electromotive force is induced inside the conductor.

 The intensity of the induced e.m.f can be measured by the equation of the electromotive force of the generator.
 If the conductor is present in the closed lane, the current that is induced will flow into the lane.
 In this generator, the field coil will generate an electromagnetic field as well as the armature conductor will be rotated in the field.